noahgibbs/madscience_octopress/source/index.markdown

 What if you could write a new app and have it <i>up and running the same day</i> and feel <i>confident that it worked?</i>

+And what if you could join a group of people who knew deployment and could help you with your problems with it?

 {% blockquote Patrick McKenzie https://appointmentreminder.org Owner and Rails Engineer at AppointmentReminder %}
 When you build this, I'll be your first buyer.
 {% endblockquote %}

 ## But...
 How?

-Ruby Mad Science is an opinionated application deployment class.
+I'd like you to use my class and software.
-It goes from "only on my machine" to "on the Internet and anybody can use it."
+The software takes your app from "only on my machine" to "on the Internet and anybody can use it."
+It'll take you an hour the first time you put a simple app online.

 You get:

 <ul>
-  <li>Tools that install <b>everything you need</b> locally.
-Just <b>one</b> download.</li>
-  <li>A full development environment set up for you.</li>
-  <li>Your application deployed to a virtual machine, then to production.</li>
+  <li>Your application deployed to a virtual machine, then to production.
+Two-command deploys.</li>
+  <li>Tools that install <b>everything you need</b> to a local VM.</li>
-  <li>Simple instructions to drop your own app in, even if it needs custom libraries.
-Or servers.</li>
+  <li>Simple instructions to drop your own app in, even if it needs custom libraries or daemons.</li>
   <li>Solid, simple monitoring for your app</li>
   <li>A pain-free initial process, then troubleshooting and customization when you want.</li>
   <li>Documentation to take you from &quot;I know Ruby&quot; to &quot;I can use these tools.&quot;</li>
-  <li>Pointers on where next, if you need to get to mastery with the tools; many of you will never need it.</li>
+  <li>Pointers on where next, if you need to get to mastery with the tools; most people will never need it.</li>
 </ul>

 You'll get the "I NEED IT DEPLOYED NOW" fast instructions with minimal theory, <b>plus</b> a